Greginkansas/-openhab-openhab1wiki/pilight-Binding.md

 ### Configuration openhab.cfg

 This binding supports multiple pilight instances.
 You must set the .host and .port values.
+In pilight, you must explicitly configure this "port" or otherwise a random port will be used and the binding will not be able to connect.

 ```
 #